duse-io/api/README.md

 with this api.

   * Decide on what to share (password, ssh-key, etc.)
-  * Decide who to share with
+  * Decide who to share with and retrieve their profiles (containing their public key)
   * Apply Shamir's Secret Sharing to the secret
   * Encrypt each share with corresponding users public key
   * Sign each of the encrypted shares with the creating users private key
   * post all generated data to the api

-> We understand this is very high level.
-More in depth documentation will
-> follow!

-However, there are several difficulties that have to be dealt with

-  * allowing arbitrary length of secrets
-  * allow any utf-8 character
-  * maintaining security
-  * validation

 A supported client implementation is [duse.rb](https://github.com/duse-io/duse.rb).
 It is a ruby library which